KhushMakadia4/Portfolio-V2/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details. -->

+## Khush Makadia Portfolio Repo

+Hey there!
+This is all the source code to my [portfolio website](https://khushmakadia.com).
+Feel free to browse around and check out how I used the technologies mentioned below to create this app!

+## Tech Stack

+This website was made with:

+- [NextJS](https://nextjs.org/) as a Web Framework.
+- [Shadcn/ui](https://ui.shadcn.com/) as a component library.
+- [TailwindCSS](https://tailwindcss.com/) as a CSS Framework.
+- [Firebase](https://firebase.google.com/) for database, storage, and hosting.
+- [Figma](https://www.figma.com/ui-design-tool/) for prototyping and design.

+## Let's get in touch!

+My contact information is on my portfolio website and also on my socials like my [LinkedIn](https://www.linkedin.com/in/khush-makadia/) and [GitHub Profile](https://github.com/KhushMakadia4).